gunrock/gunrock/README.md

 [Royal Caliber](http://www.royal-caliber.com/) and the [Onu](http://www.onu.io/) Team for their discussion on library development and the dataset auto-generating code.
 Thanks to Adam McLaughlin for his technical discussion.
-Thanks to Oded Green on his technical discussion and an optimization in CC primitive.
+Thanks to Oded Green for his technical discussion and an optimization in the CC primitive.
+Thanks to the [Altair](https://altair-viz.github.io/) and [Vega-lite](https://vega.github.io/vega-lite/) teams in the [Interactive Data Lab](http://idl.cs.washington.edu/) at the University of Washington for graphing help.
+We appreciate the technical assistance, advice, and machine access from many colleagues at NVIDIA: Chandra Cheij, Joe Eaton, Michael Garland, Mark Harris, Ujval Kapasi, David Luebke, Duane Merrill, Nikolai Sakharnykh, and Cliff Woolley.

 This work was funded by the DARPA XDATA program under AFRL Contract FA8750-13-C-0002, by NSF awards CCF-1017399, OCI-1032859, and